Updated February 14, 2022:

-As a result of Commonwealth of Pennsylvania guidance and regulations regarding COVID-19, all who enroll in or attend Polley Associates’ classroom-based courses or classes must abide by our rules for personal and public safety.
+As a result of Commonwealth of Pennsylvania and CDC guidance and regulations regarding COVID-19, all who enroll in or attend Polley Associates’ classroom-based courses or classes must abide by our rules for personal and public safety.
 Your enrollment in, or attendance at, classroom-based instruction automatically means you understand, accept, and agree to comply with these rules, as follows:

 If you are ill, feeling ill, exhibiting any symptoms of illness (including fever), YOU CANNOT ATTEND.
 We offer a no-fee transfer policy to other instruction: virtual, classroom, and online.
 Contact the Polley Associates main office by phone (610-353-6776) or by e-mail (email@example.com) if you are in any way not feeling well or having symptoms, and we will work to get you rescheduled to a point in time when you are well.